spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/export-keys.md

 1. Issue the `ls` command to confirm that the keys have been exported.
 You should see

 2. You can also use the `cat` command to view the content of each key.
 The keys are in binary format, so a large part of the keys is illegible.
-However, you should be able to see strings interspersed in the content of the key that describes the entity that issued them.
+However, there should be strings interspersed in the content of the key that describes the entity that issued them.